rlaw23/rlaw23.github.io/finance/financial_systems/9_swift.markdown

 <br />

-There are many fields in a SWIFT message.
+There are many fields in an MT message.
 Though the fields for different format are not the same, the fields usually include:
 - message type
 - sender and receiver
 - message reference